About Narchol

 I write about technology as craft, not hype.
 About money and personal finance, because freedom is hard without financial clarity—and too many people are locked out by jargon and fear.
 About healthcare, because I've seen from the inside how systems decide who gets a fair shot.

 Ilaiyaraaja, who is not just a composer but a language of emotion.
-Cinema from the south, where stories carry soil and politics and poetry.
-Books, travel, food—culture understood slowly, with patience.
+AR Rahman, whose music redefined what Indian sound could become.
+Cinema—from the south, from everywhere—where stories carry soil and politics and poetry.
+Movies of all kinds: slow burns, masala, noir, documentary, animation.
+I watch widely and unapologetically.

 And Kerala.

 They call it God's Own Country, and for once the marketing is not wrong.
-It is where I am most myself—the backwaters, the monsoon, the food that knows no restraint, the green that never ends.
+It is where I am most myself—the backwaters, the monsoon, the Western Ghats rising through the mist, the food that knows no restraint, the green that never ends.
 Tamil is my identity, but Kerala is my comfort.
 I return there the way others return to prayer.

 This is not a publication chasing trends.
 It is not a content machine.